Skip to main content

 If you want to explore the two code blocks above, and see them in context including their dependencies, please see the "users and friends" example.

 The job of a plan resolver is not to retrieve data, it's to detail the steps necessary to retrieve it.
-Plan resolvers do not have access to any runtime data, they must describe what to do for arbitrary future data.
-For example, the User.friends Grafast plan resolver cannot loop through the runtime data with a map function as in the resolver example (since there is not yet any data to loop over), instead it describes the plan to do so using an each step, detailing what to do with each item made available later.
+Plan resolvers do not have access to any request data, they must describe what to do for arbitrary future data.
+For example, the User.friends Grafast plan resolver cannot loop through the data with a map function as in the resolver example (since there is not yet any data to loop over), instead it describes the plan to do so using an each step, detailing what to do with each item that will be seen at execution-time.

 The dollar convention